Cambridge Market proposals

 We know that some traders continue to have concerns about the proposals.

-As we move forward with the detailed design work, we will continue to work with markets experts and traders to identify suitable new stalls - fixed and demountable - that would be sturdy enough for all weather and would work for traders, using designs that have been stress tested by market traders in other places.
-We still have plenty of time to finalise the detail of fixed and demountable stalls before any works would start in January 2027.
+As we move forward with the detailed design work in the leadup to construction potentially starting in the new year, we will continue to work with markets experts and traders to identify suitable new stalls that would be sturdy enough for all weather and would work for traders, using designs that have been stress tested by market traders in other places.
+We have sufficient time to finalise the detail of fixed and demountable stalls before any works would start in January 2027.

 We are working closely with market traders to design a new space that meets their needs, looking at market stall layouts, storage, bins, lighting, and CCTV options to address antisocial behaviour.

-These proposals are still being worked through, with consideration being given to factors such as servicing, power supply, logistics and the potential impact on individual businesses.
+We are still working through the detail, with consideration being given to factors such as servicing, power supply, logistics and the potential impact on individual businesses.

 This work will continue between now and autumn 2026.
 We will continue with an extensive programme of engagement with traders including through monthly closed meetings, with traders involved as proposals are refined.